Content

 1. Grab your tubeless rim and replace the existing valves with the supplied PTN valves.

 3. Now it's time for the tubeless insert – it is simply pulled onto the rim.
-This works in no time and you don't even need any tools for it.
+This works in no time and you don't even need tools for it.

-4. The ring actually sits very tightly on the rim, but don't worry, the second tire bead also fits into the rim bed.
+4. The ring sits very tightly on the rim, but don't worry, the second tire bead also fits into the rim bed.
 The puncture insert is so soft that you can push it aside with your fingers.
 This makes it relatively easy to mount the tubeless system of your choice.

 Attention!
-Normally, the tubeless milk is added to the tire through the valve.
-In combination with Pepi's Tire Noodle, this is not possible because the foam ring sits tightly on the rim and does not leave enough space to fill in sufficient milk.
+Normally, the tubeless milk is filled into the tire through the valve.
+In combination with Pepi's Tire Noodle, this is not possible because the foam ring sits tightly on the rim and does not leave enough space to fill in enough milk.

-Here's our tip: Mount the tire only 95% onto the rim and then fill in the tubeless milk through the remaining opening.
-After that, you need to rotate and turn the wheel until the milk is well distributed everywhere.
+Here's our tip: Mount the tire only 95% onto the rim and then fill the tubeless milk through the remaining opening.
+After that, you need to spin and turn the wheel until the milk is well distributed everywhere.
 If you want to know if the tire is already sealed, you can try using the pump.
 In our case, the system was only really sealed after the third attempt.

 filling the sealant for tubeless

-With a MaXalami Noodle, you don't fill the sealant through the valve, it works better through a gap.
+With a MaXalami Noodle, you don't fill the sealant through the valve; it works better through a gap.

 The Test: On the Trail with MaXalamis Tire Insert